 Udon Thani’s evening air had a slight chill to it when I set off for the Park, – the cold I had was showing no real signs of abating, so I wrapped myself in a lukewarm hoodie.
 The samlor (a kind of tuk-tuk) ride to Nutty Park was drafty and glacial, but the thought warmed me that a 50-year-old English hoodie was about to hit Nutty Park that night.

-I dropped Wonderful Wi off at the Centrepoint Night Market and paid the samlor driver.
-I decided to leave my sardonic and wry thoughts in the back carriage, what the hell, I took one last one with me.
-On the short walk to the Park I pondered as to whether samlor manufacturers deliberately made the brakes screech whenever they stopped at traffic lights.
-I decided they did.
-I took a deep breath and entered Nutty Park.
+Arriving at Nutty Park, I decided to leave my sardonic and wry thoughts in the back carriage.
+What the hell I thought, and took one last one with me.
+On the short walk to the Park, I questioned whether samlor manufacturers deliberately made their brakes screech when they stopped at traffic lights.
+I decided they did, took a deep breath, and entered Nutty Park.

 If you have enjoyed this post then why not get Beyond The Mango Juice delivered free to your desktop or by email via myRSS feed.

 Martyn, I was surprised to read that Wi left you to your own devices among a bevy of bars and Thai girls…but then I remembered you had said she was shopping…a girl has to have her priorities.

 Nutty Park looks to be a nice place to while a way some hours while having some fun.
 I hope to make it to Udon in the next year so hopefully I can find out for myself.